Meet our Regional Networkers

 An OHS trustee since 2009, I am Deputy Coordinator of the Regional Network and representative for the South East region.
 As Liaison Trustee I support the Environment and Climate Change Special Interest Group (ECC-SIG).
 My oral history journey began in the late 1990s at Southampton Oral History Unit with recording the life stories of Asian women, shipyard workers and local communities.
 Now a freelance consultant, I work with heritage, educational and community organisations on participatory projects that explore the lesser-known stories of people, places and working lives.
 I also provide training, mentoring and external evaluations for heritage projects.
 Recent oral history work has involved recording and editing interviews on migration, manufacturing, maritime and regeneration themes to create content for museum displays, audio posts, online exhibitions and publications.
 I am particularly interested in collaborations where my interviews are interpreted and presented in creative ways to engage and captivate people.

 I am a Trustee of the Oral History Society, one of its Accredited Trainers, and a Regional Network representative for Leicestershire and Rutland.
-I also edit the Current British Work section of Oral History, the Society’s journal.
 I started my oral history career in the 1990s in a community history unit at Leicester City Council, and in 2001 I helped to establish the HLF-funded East Midlands Oral History Archive (EMOHA) at the University of Leicester, where I was Project Manager for three years.
 I have a particular interest in using oral history to research and interpret family history, and along with my colleague Mary Stewart I contributed an article on the subject, ‘Exploring encounters between families, their histories and archived oral histories’, to the Archives and Records journal in April 2017.
 Other articles include ‘Moving on: reflections on oral history and migrant communities in Britain’ in Oral History, Volume 34, No. 1.
 I have also written or edited a range of books using oral histories.
 I am now semi-retired but continue to teach modern British history and local history to adult students alongside my involvement in the Oral History Society.

 My roles within the OHS are Trustee, Regional Network Representative (South Yorkshire), Accredited Trainer and Website Officer.
 I teach public health subjects and oral history in palliative care in the Division of Nursing and Midwifery, University of Sheffield.
 I have worked on numerous palliative care and end of life research studies and in 2007 established an oral history project as a service for patients in a Palliative Care Unit in Sheffield.
 This project continues to offer patients an opportunity to create life history recordings as personal and family records and for research.
 I also lead an Oral History Group which focuses on oral history research in healthcare and collaborates with care providers in establishing new oral history projects.
 Key to this work has been the development of a bespoke training and development programme for hospices and palliative care centres.